LytheanSem/inventory-management/README.md

 ### 🌐 Deployment

 Deploy anywhere that supports Node (Vercel recommended).
 Ensure `DATABASE_URL` is set and run `prisma migrate deploy` during build/start.

+**Important for Stack Auth Deployment:**

+1. **Add environment variables to Vercel:**
+   - Go to your Vercel project settings → Environment Variables
+   - Add all three Stack Auth variables:
+     - `NEXT_PUBLIC_STACK_PROJECT_ID`
+     - `NEXT_PUBLIC_STACK_PUBLISHABLE_CLIENT_KEY`
+     - `STACK_SECRET_SERVER_KEY`
+   - Make sure to add them for **Production** environment
+   - Redeploy your application after adding the variables

+2. **Whitelist your production domain(s) in Stack Auth:**
+   - Go to your project in the [Stack Auth Dashboard](https://stack-auth.com/dashboard)
+   - Navigate to "Authentication" → "Trusted Domains"
+   - Click "Add new domain"
+   - Enter your Vercel domain using **only the domain name** (no `https://`, no trailing slash):
+     - ✅ Correct: `inventory-management-tau-one.vercel.app`
+     - ❌ Incorrect: `https://inventory-management-tau-one.vercel.app` or `inventory-management-tau-one.vercel.app/`
+   - If using a custom domain, add that as well (same format: just the domain name)

+Without both steps, OAuth sign-in (e.g., Google) will fail with a `REDIRECT_URL_NOT_WHITELISTED` error.

 ### 🧭 Roadmap Ideas